UNITED STATES of America, Plaintiff-Appellee, v. John DOE, a.k.a. Hagla, Defendant-Appellant.

 B.

 On Saturday, June 27, 2009, Doe went to the Miami Passport Agency (a part of the United States Department of State Bureau of Consular Affairs) to apply for a United States passport.
-Doe met with Adjudication Manager Rodolfo Rodriguez ("Rodriguez"), handing Rodriguez a completed passport application form, a U.S. Virgin Islands birth certificate, a Florida driver's license, and some photographs of himself.
-The application form, birth certificate, and driver's license were all in the name of "Laurn Daniel Lettsome" ("L.D.L."), a real person and a U.S. citizen, but the photographs were of Doe, not Lettsome.
-The social security number (ending in 3903), date of birth (September 2, 1983), *554 place of birth (St. Thomas in the U.S. Virgin Islands), and mother's name (Mae) listed on Doe's application form also belonged to the real L.D.L.
-Rodriguez testified that the birth certificate Doe submitted looked genuine, but that he wondered why the driver's license had been issued so recently, on March 2, 2009.
-When Rodriguez asked Doe about the license's recent issuance, Doe did not offer an explanation.
-Noticing that Doe spoke with an accent, Rodriguez asked Doe where he had been raised.
-Doe explained that he had been raised in Jamaica, where he had lived with his grandmother.
-Rodriguez testified at trial that, during his twelve years working at the passport agency, he had become familiar with the accent of people from the U.S. Virgin Islands and that Doe's accent did not sound like a U.S. Virgin Islands accent.
+Doe met with Adjudication Manager Rodolfo Rodriguez (“Rodriguez“), handing Rodriguez a completed passport application form, a U.S. Virgin Islands birth certificate, a Florida driver‘s license, and some photographs of himself.
+The application form, birth certificate, and driver‘s license were all in the name of “Laurn Daniel Lettsome” (“L.D.L.“), a real person and a U.S. citizen, but the photographs were of Doe, not Lettsome.
+The social security number (ending in 3903), date of birth (September 2, 1983),

-Concerned about the bona fides of the application, Rodriguez asked Doe to fill out a supplemental worksheet.[4]
-Doe asked Rodriguez why he was "giving him such a hard time since he was a U.S. citizen."
+Concerned about the bona fides of the application, Rodriguez asked Doe to fill out a supplemental worksheet.4 Doe asked Rodriguez why he was “giving him such a hard time since he was a U.S. citizen.”
 Rodriguez explained to Doe that, although he, Doe, had established his citizenship through the U.S. Virgin Islands birth certificate, he had not yet established his identity.

 Rodriguez noticed that Doe was having difficulty filling out the supplemental worksheet.
 When Doe handed the supplemental worksheet to Rodriguez, Rodriguez also noticed that the handwriting on the worksheet and on the passport application form were different.
 Although this raised a “red flag,” Rodriguez did not mention the discrepancy to Doe.
 Rodriguez asked Doe how he had come to the United States from Jamaica.
 Doe explained that he had done so using a Jamaican I.D. and the U.S. Virgin Islands birth certificate.
 Rodriguez then asked Doe if he had the Jamaican I.D. with him; Doe replied that he had probably left it at home.
 Rodriguez told Doe that he needed to see the Jamaican I.D., asking him to bring it with him to the passport agency on Monday, June 29, along with any other documentation corroborating his name, date of birth, and place of birth.
 Doe said that he would bring these documents with him the following Monday, offering no sign that he intended to abandon his efforts to obtain a passport.
 Rodriguez returned the passport application form and supplemental worksheet to Doe, and asked him to finish the worksheet and to bring it in with him on Monday.

 Notably, two days later, on Monday, June 29, 2009, Doe returned to the Miami Passport Agency office.
-In addition to bringing his passport application form, supplemental worksheet, and two photos of himself, Doe also brought a U.S. Virgin Islands birth certificate, as proof of citizenship, and a Florida driver's license and a U.S. Virgin Islands driver's license, as proofs of identity.[5]
-The U.S. Virgin Islands driver's license, which had been issued on December 22, 2008, contained Laurn Daniel Lettsome's name and date of birth but displayed Doe's photo.
+In addition to bringing his passport application form, supplemental worksheet, and two photos of himself, Doe also brought a U.S. Virgin Islands birth certificate, as proof of citizenship, and a Florida driver‘s license and a U.S. Virgin Islands driver‘s license, as proofs of identity.5 The U.S. Virgin Islands driver‘s license, which had been issued on December 22, 2008, contained Laurn Daniel Lettsome‘s name and date of birth but displayed Doe‘s photo.

-Because of suspected fraud, Doe's application was referred to the Miami Passport Agency's fraud office.
-Aura Arauz-Figueroa ("Arauz-Figueroa"), a fraud prevention manager, was charged with running a series of checks to determine whether Doe had submitted a fraudulent application.
-After running these checks, Arauz-Figueroa and the fraud office determined that Doe was very likely an imposter.
-Through her search, Arauz-Figueroa also discovered that, in 2006, someone had applied for a passport using L.D.L.'s name but had subsequently abandoned the application.
+Because of suspected fraud, Doe‘s application was referred to the Miami Passport Agency‘s fraud office.
+Aura Arauz-Figueroa (“Arauz-Figueroa“), a fraud prevention manager, was charged with running a series of checks to determine whether Doe had submitted a fraudulent application.
+After running these checks, Arauz-Figueroa and the fraud office determined that Doe was very likely an impostor.
+Through her search, Arauz-Figueroa also discovered that, in 2006, someone had applied for a passport using L.D.L.‘s name but had subsequently abandoned the application.
 The photograph that was submitted with the 2006 application was not of Doe.
-The fraud team referred Doe's application to the Diplomatic Security Servicethe law enforcement branch of the Department of Statefor further inquiry.
+The fraud team referred Doe‘s application to the Diplomatic Security Service—the law enforcement branch of the Department of State—for further inquiry.

-On Tuesday, June 30, 2009, Juan Ramirez ("Ramirez"), a Special Agent at the Diplomatic Security Service, began investigating Doe's case.
+On Tuesday, June 30, 2009, Juan Ramirez (“Ramirez“), a Special Agent at the Diplomatic Security Service, began investigating Doe‘s case.
 Ramirez ran a series of database checks based on the information Doe had provided in his application form and supplemental worksheet.
-These checks revealed that there were three addresses associated with L.D.L.'s name, date of birth, and social security number one in Ohio, one in Florida, and one in the U.S. Virgin Islands.
-The database checks also enabled Ramirez to identify a person named Joyce Lettsome ("J.L."), who shared L.D.L.'s last name and who Ramirez thought might be related to L.D.L. because they shared a similar address.
+These checks revealed that there were three addresses associated with L.D.L.‘s name, date of birth, and social security number—one in Ohio, one in Florida, and one in the U.S. Virgin Islands.
+The database checks also enabled Ramirez to identify a person named Joyce Lettsome (“J.L.“), who shared L.D.L.‘s last name and who Ramirez thought might be related to L.D.L. because they shared a similar address.
 Ramirez discovered J.L. had a U.S. passport and that she worked at a hospital in St. Thomas, in the U.S. Virgin Islands.

 Ramirez called Joyce Lettsome, and learned that Laurn Daniel Lettsome was her nephew and that he was with her in the hospital at the time.
 While on the phone with Ramirez, J.L. asked L.D.L. whether he had sold his birth certificate, explaining to him that she was on the phone with an agent who told her that someone in the United States had stolen his identity.
-Ramirez faxed Doe's passport application and supporting documentation to J.L. so that she could verify whether the passport applicant was related to her.
-Ramirez then spoke on the phone to the real Laurn Daniel Lettsome, who confirmed that the name, date of birth, and social security number listed on Doe's application were in fact his own.
-L.D.L. told Ramirez, however, that he had never applied for a U.S. passport, nor had he ever obtained a U.S. Virgin Islands driver's license.
-At Ramirez's request, Lettsome faxed the agent a statement memorializing *556 their conversation and stating that he was the real L.D.L.
+Ramirez faxed Doe‘s passport application and supporting documentation to J.L. so that she could verify whether the passport applicant was related to her.
+Ramirez then spoke on the phone to the real Laurn Daniel Lettsome, who confirmed that the name, date of birth, and social security number listed on Doe‘s application were in fact his own.
+L.D.L. told Ramirez, however, that he had never applied for a U.S. passport, nor had he ever obtained a U.S. Virgin Islands driver‘s license.
+At Ramirez‘s request, Lettsome faxed the agent a statement memorializing

 Ramirez then went to the Miami Passport Agency to wait for Doe, who was scheduled to pick up his passport that day (July 1, 2009).
 Some time after 2 pm, Doe arrived at the passport agency and proceeded to the will call window to retrieve his passport.
 Manager Arauz-Figueroa, who was also waiting for Doe‘s arrival, called him into an interview room, where Special Agent Ramirez and Special Agent Alexander Yu (“Yu“) were waiting to interview him.
 Ramirez began by telling Doe that he and Yu were with the Department of State and that they were going to review Doe‘s passport application with him.

 Ramirez showed Doe his application form and had Doe confirm that this was the application he had submitted.
-Ramirez walked Doe through each piece of identifying information he had supplied, asking him to confirm whether his name was Laurn Daniel Lettsome, his date of birth was September 2, 1983, and his social security number ended in 3903all of which Doe confirmed as his own information.
+Ramirez walked Doe through each piece of identifying information he had supplied, asking him to confirm whether his name was Laurn Daniel Lettsome, his date of birth was September 2, 1983, and his social security number ended in 3903—all of which Doe confirmed as his own information.
 Doe also confirmed that the signature on the application form was his.

 Ramirez showed Doe a photo of J.L. and asked him if he knew who the person in the photo was, or if he knew her name.
 Doe responded that he did not.
 Ramirez showed Doe a photo of the person in Ohio who had applied for a passport using L.D.L.‘s information and asked him if he knew this person.
 Again Doe replied in the negative.
 When Ramirez told Doe that this person had applied for a passport under L.D.L.‘s name, Doe responded that this person may have stolen his identity.
 At that point, Ramirez identified himself as a Special Agent with the Diplomatic Security Service and informed Doe about the consequences of making any materially false statements.
 Doe nevertheless continued to maintain that he was Laurn Daniel Lettsome.

 Ramirez then placed Doe under arrest and conducted a search incident to the arrest.
-Ramirez found the following items on Doe's person: (1) the U.S. Virgin Islands driver's license (with L.D.L.'s information but Doe's photo); (2) the Florida driver's license (with L.D.L.'s information but again containing Doe's photograph); (3) L.D.L.'s original social security card; (4) a Bank Atlantic debit card in L.D.L.'s name; (5) the passport payment receipt for $160 in L.D.L.'s name; and (6) a cell phone that displayed the name, or nickname, "Hagla," on the home screen.
+Ramirez found the following items on Doe‘s person: (1) the U.S. Virgin Islands driver‘s license (with L.D.L.‘s information but Doe‘s photo); (2) the Florida driver‘s license (with L.D.L.‘s information but again containing Doe‘s photograph); (3) L.D.L.‘s original social security card; (4) a Bank Atlantic debit card in L.D.L.‘s name; (5) the passport payment receipt for $160 in L.D.L.‘s name; and (6) a cell phone that displayed the name, or nickname, “Hagla,” on the home screen.
 Ramirez transported Doe to the office of Customs and Border Protection at the Miami International Airport, where Doe was fingerprinted.
-Doe's fingerprints were checked against a criminal records database, but, because no match was found, Doe could not be identified.
-Doe's fingerprints were submitted to the U.S. embassy in Jamaica, but the embassy's database search produced no matches, either.[6]
+Doe‘s fingerprints were checked against a criminal records database, but, because no match was found, Doe could not be identified.
+Doe‘s fingerprints were submitted to the U.S. embassy in Jamaica, but the embassy‘s database search produced no matches, either.6

 C.

 A criminal complaint against Doe was filed on July 2, 2009.
-On the morning of July 2, before his initial court appearance and before he was appointed counsel, Doe was interviewed by United States Probation Officer ("USPO") Suzanna Silva ("Silva").
-Before the interview began, USPO Silva explained to Doe that he had a right to have his attorney present, that any information provided would be used for bond *557 purposes, and that, if he provided any false information, it could be used against him to deny him bond.
-USPO Silva also told Doe that if there was a question he did not want to answer, she would prefer he not answer it rather than provide false information.
-Silva then asked Doe how his name appeared on his birth certificate, and Doe answered, "Laurn Daniel Lettsome."
-During this interview, Doe also told Silva that his date of birth was September 2, 1983 (L.D.L.'s date of birth), and that his place of birth was St. Thomas, U.S. Virgin Islands (L.D.L.'s place of birth).[7]
-This information was then included in a written pretrial services report, which was prepared for the magistrate judge in the Southern District of Florida.
+On the morning of July 2, before his initial court appearance and before he was appointed counsel, Doe was interviewed by United States Probation Officer (“USPO“) Suzanna Silva (“Silva“).
+Before the interview began, USPO Silva explained to Doe that he had a right to have his attorney present, that any information provided would be used for bond

 On the afternoon of July 2, Doe had an initial appearance before the magistrate judge.
 At the start of the hearing, the government asked the magistrate judge, “to the extent that you put [Doe] under oath, [to] advise him that he is under oath and potentially subject to perjury charges if he does not testify truthfully.”
 Before the oath was administered, the following colloquy ensued: